Project-Somedays/Project-Somedays.github.io/_posts/2025-05-01-WCCChallenge2025Week18-Earth.md

 - [x] Set noiseZoom differently for the clouds
 - [x] Find the relevant ranges for biz
 - [x] Optimise - ignore voxels that are outside our bounds
-- [ ] Optimise - use a lookup table rather than calculating normD over and over again - we really only need to do this once
+- [x] Optimise - use a lookup table rather than calculating normD over and over again - we really only need to do this once
+- [x] Smooth-step the transitions

 # 🪵Dev Log🪵